DFIRmadness/5pillars/5-Pillars.md

 4. Linux / MacOS
 5. Windows

 Don't be scared!
-While you won't learn it over night you only need the fundamentals.
-That said, you also can't expect to get to where you need to be over night.
+While you won't learn it all over night you only need the fundamentals.
 If you want to accel in this industry you must also **love** learning.
 While it takes a lot of dedication a healthy balance is key.
 Make sure your family and friends get time with you, or that you make time to do hobbies you love.

 ### Wait!
 Wait!
 Wait!
 Where is the hacking!?
 No where in the list is their hacking or security